 As innkeeper and cook at our bed and breakfast in New Jersey, I wanted to share some of my favorite recipes.
 When the recipe book opens to the page on its own, you know it is a well-used and well-loved recipe!
 I have chosen easy and time-saving ones for you.
 The casseroles below are great made the night before and refrigerated.
-Try them, and then visit us here at the Island Guest House for a gourmet breakfast and our afternoon culinary cooking classes for more fabulous recipes!
+Try them, and then visit us here at the Island Guest House to taste ours in person!

 Make sure to always use high-quality ingredients and remember - it's all in the presentation!
 We have fresh mint, basil, and parsley growing right here in the garden, which we love to use to garnish our dishes here at the Inn.